Individualized Major (BA)

 **It is important to understand that 'pre-modern' and 'early modern' are categories created by Western scholars to describe cultural, political, social, and economic differences across vast periods of time.
 For this reason, these categories are not fixed, and they vary across disciplines and geographic regions.
 In other words, while the terms 'pre-modern' and 'early modern' can be useful for exploring the diversity and development of ideas across time, they also invite debate, discussion, and interrogation.

-- Courses taken to fulfill the Historical & Cultural requirement may not be taken on a pass/fail basis.
-After admission, transfer students' prior coursework will be evaluated to determine which, if any, of the Historical & Cultural requirements they have fulfilled.
-AP course credit/unit and credits earned from other similar programs may not be used to fulfill the Historical & Cultural requirement.
+- Courses taken to fulfill the Historical and Cultural requirement may not be taken on a pass/fail basis.
+After admission, transfer students' prior coursework will be evaluated to determine which, if any, of the Historical and Cultural requirements they have fulfilled.
+AP course credit/unit and credits earned from other similar programs may not be used to fulfill the Historical and Cultural requirement.

 Critical Race Studies Requirement